bart-olson/Portfolio/index.md

     - Provided software and satellite hardware to NASA at the contract's conclusion<br>
 </p>

-<h2>For other interesting projects less related to game development as well as my resume, please see my <a href="https://bart-olson.github.io/Portfolio/about/">About</a> page!  </h2>
+<p>For other interesting projects less related to game development as well as my resume, please see my <a href="https://bart-olson.github.io/Portfolio/about/">About</a> page!  </p>